EamnNabil/OrangeHRMWeb-APIAutomationTests/README.md

 - **Maven** (version 3.6 or higher)
 - An IDE (like IntelliJ IDEA or Eclipse) with Maven support

+## Setting Up API Cookie
+To ensure the API tests run successfully, you must provide a valid session cookie in the API requests.
+Follow these steps:

+### Retrieve the Cookie:

+- Log in to OrangeHRM via a web browser.
+- Open your browser’s developer tools (usually F12 or right-click > Inspect).
+- Navigate to the Network tab and log in if you haven't already.
+Look for a request with a Cookie header.
+- Copy the orangehrm cookie value.
+- Add Cookie to OrangeHRMCandidateAPI cookieValue variable:

 ## Setup Instructions

 1. **Clone the repository**: